 This metric is one where the Sokoo did not impress.
 There are very few visible details that set apart the majority of these portable panels, so weight is a way to separate the best panels from the mediocre options.
 The Sokoo 22W was the third-heaviest panel we tested, following the X-Dragon 40W and the iClever BoostCel 12W (which has a built-in battery).
 The X-Dragon is triple the size and thus much heavier.
 We were surprised to see that the Sokoo weighed around 5 ounces more than all the other 3-paneled chargers we tested.
 Compared to the Editor's Choice award winner, the Sokoo weighed 3 ounces more.

 The Sokoo is a good option for folks looking for a large-capacity panel that is reasonably priced.
 Though it is heavy and not the most efficient of the 20W panels we tested, it is inexpensive and performs decently well.
 For car camping trips and other outdoor use where ounces are not a huge concern, the Sookoo is a good option.

-Sold online for around $50, the Sokoo is the least expensive 20W panel we tested.
-Compared to the X-Dragon 20, the Sokoo is half the cost.
-In comparison to our favorite, the Anker 21, the Sokoo is $15 cheaper.
+Sold online for around $60, the Sokoo is one of the least expensive 20W panels we tested.
 If cost is a concern, but you are still looking for a panel that will charge your gadgets quickly, or in marginal conditions, the Sokoo makes a good choice.

 To wrap it up, the Sokoo was a decent panel, neither our top pick nor the worst panel we tested.
 Its positive attributes are its efficiency and cost, while its downsides are its weight and its inability to charge multiple devices at once.
 The panel is durable and well made but did not perform well enough to win any awards.